VenkataBhaskarr/TechnicalBlogs/CloudComputing.md

 > dedicated server

-one physical machone and can run one app and can provide the machine to single organization.
+one physical machine and can run one app and can provide the machine to single organization.

 > virtual private server